Factors Influencing Success of Ad-hoc and Positional Teams in a Pharmaceutical Research & Development Setting

 Recommendations for training team members and leaders were developed.
 Also, directions for future research were suggested.

 Harding, Lisa P., "Factors Influencing Success of Ad-hoc and Positional Teams in a Pharmaceutical Research & Development Setting" (2005).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 9.